destrudo/Arduino_UART_MessageHandler/README.md

 If you use this in production without making it work yourself and then sending me patches, it might possibly put you on a self-destructive path.

+Expect debugging messages to be turned on and off willy nilly between commits.

 ### Firmware
 1. UART_MessageHandler
   - Possible Changes: